jr0dsgarage/knack/README.md

 ## Credits

-Created for WoW 12.0.0 using the C_AssistedCombat API.
+Created for WoW using Claude Sonnet 4.5 and ChatGPT 5.1